 Key Differences Between Dividend vs Growth

-Both Dividends vs Growth are popular choices in the market; let us discuss some of the major Difference Between Dividend vs Growth
+Both Dividends vs Growth are popular choices in the market; let us discuss some of the major differences between Dividend vs Growth

-- The classification of a company is dividend or growth is determined by the way it treats profits.
-Companies that invest the profit back in its operations or expansion are considered to be growth companies.
-Companies who on the other hand payout dividends to their investors rather than investing in their operations are considered to be dividend-paying companies
+- The classification of a company is dividend or growth, as it is determined by how it treats profits.
+Companies that invest the profit back in their operations or expansion are considered growth companies.
+On the other hand, companies that pay dividends to their investors rather than invest in their operations are considered dividend-paying companies.

-- Dividend stocks offer stability and consistent cash flows while growth stocks give higher returns and are meant for investors who are young and also for investors who do not need money immediately
+- Dividend stocks offer stability and consistent cash flows, while growth stocks give higher returns and are meant for young investors and investors who do not need money immediately.

-- Risk-seeking investors usually opt for growth stocks as there is high volatility involved and is prone to market cycle on the other hand risk-averse investors opt for dividend-paying stocks as the risk involved with these stocks are limited
+- Risk-seeking investors usually opt for growth stocks as there is high volatility involved and are prone to market cycles; on the other hand, risk-averse investors opt for dividend-paying stocks as the risk involved with these stocks is limited.

-- Dividend-paying stocks are usually established businesses that can predict their cash flows and can also increase the share they return to investors from their profit.
+- Dividend-paying stocks are usually established businesses that can predict their cash flows and increase the share they return to investors from their profit.
 Growth stock companies are usually less established.
-They invest all the profits in the company and are still in the growing phase
+They invest all the profits in the company and are still in the growing phase.

-- Dividends stock usually perform even in bear markets as they consistently pay dividends even if there is no capital appreciation.
-Growth stocks perform poorly in bear markets as the stock price tumbles down and investors also do not receive dividends
+- Dividend stock usually performs even in bear markets as they consistently pay dividends even if there is no capital appreciation.
+Growth stocks perform poorly in bear markets as the stock price tumbles and investors do not receive dividends.

-- Value investors look at stocks that have prices lower market price than the intrinsic value.
-Growth investors usually do not care about intrinsic value as long as the price of the stock keeps rising
+- Value investors look at stocks with lower market prices than the intrinsic value.
+Growth investors usually do not care about intrinsic value as long as the stock price keeps rising.

-- Dividend yield, the payout ratio is the ratio that dividend investors usually look at before investing.
-Growth investors look at PE ratios, EBITDA growth, PAT growth before investing, Both these ratios, however, look at the companies performance to peers
+- Dividend yield, the payout ratio, is the ratio that dividend investors usually look at before investing.
+Growth investors look at PE ratios, EBITDA growth, and PAT growth before investing; both these ratios, however, look at the company’s performance to peers.

-- Examples of high dividend-paying companies in the Indian market are Vedanta, Infosys while growth companies are Eicher Motors, Hindustan Unilever, etc.
+- Examples of high dividend-paying companies in the Indian market are Vedanta and Infosys, while growth companies are Eicher Motors, Hindustan Unilever, etc.